-Connect the power cable to the Network Master.
+Connect the mains power adapter to the Network Master.
 The Network Master flashes the power button in orange during booting.
 The power button lights in orange after booting.

 To start your test, press the power button.
 The power button lights in green.
 After a model name is displayed, the Network Master enters Operating status and shows the Application Selector.